Can you explain why leasehold purchase conveyancing in Washington costs more?

 How does conveyancing in Washington differ for newly converted properties?

-    Most buyers of new build residence in Washington contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is ready to move into.
-This is because developers in Washington tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Washington contact us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is ready to move into.
+This is because house builders in Washington typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Washington or who has acted in the same development.

 Due to the guidance of my in-laws I had a survey completed on a house in Washington ahead of appointing conveyancers.
 I have been informed that there is a flying freehold aspect to the property.
 The surveyor has said that some mortgage companies may refuse to give a loan on a flying freehold property.

 It varies from the lender to lender.
 Santander has different requirements from Nationwide.
 Should you wish to telephone us we can investigate further with the relevant lender.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Washington.
 Conveyancing will be smoother if you use a solicitor in Washington especially if they are acquainted with such properties in Washington.